Patric Knowles

-Reginald Lawrence Knowles (11 November 1911 – 23 December 1995), better known as Patric Knowles, was an English film actor.
-Born in Horsforth, West Riding of Yorkshire, he made his film debut in 1932, and played either first or second film leads throughout his career.
+Patric Knowles (born Reginald Lawrence Knowles; 11 November 1911 – 23 December 1995) was an English film actor.
+Born in Horsforth, West Riding of Yorkshire, he later changed his name to reflect his Irish heritage.
+He made his film debut in 1932, and played either first or second film leads throughout his career.
 He appeared in films from the 1930s to the 1970s.

-Life and career

-Early life

-On 11 November 1911, Reginald Lawrence Knowles was born in Milton College, Horsforth.
-Knowles was persistent in following his dreams as an actor and ran away from home at the age of 14, but was brought back.
-He ran away again in later years, which proved to be more successful.
+Career

 British acting career

 Knowles began his acting career with the British sound films early in 1932, calling himself Patric Knowles.
 He made his film debut in Men of Tomorrow (1932), produced by Alexander Korda.

 He later joined the repertory group of the Oxford Playhouse theater and began touring with various companies and was involved in some seasons in regional theater, being featured in 14 British films, including The Poisoned Diamond (1933), directed by W. P. Kellino; Norah O'Neale (1934), directed by Brian Desmond Hurst; Regal Cavalcade (1935); and The Girl in the Crowd (1935), directed by Michael Powell.

 He had the male lead in The Student's Romance (1935) with Grete Natzler and Honours Easy (1935) with Greta Nissen and was in Abdul the Damned (1935), Mister Hobo (1935) with George Arliss, Wrath of Jealousy (1936), and Two's Company (1936).

-During the same time, Knowles met Gladys Enid Percival, an actress and homemaker, and married the 23-year-old on 3 October 1935.

 After a few tours Knowles went to London and appeared in By Appointment in 1936, where he was spotted by Irving Asher of Warner Bros. and got a Hollywood contract for more than 2 years.
 He had the lead in his final British films, The Brown Wallet (1936), directed by Powell; Fair Exchange (1936), directed by Ralph Ince; and Crown v.
 Stevens (1936), directed by Powell.